asamy/ksm/README.md

 `mingw32-make -f Makefile.windows CROSS_INC=/path/to/include/ddk`

-Or, simply just editing Makefile.windows manually.
+Or, simply just edit Makefile.windows manually.
 Also make sure to adjust your environment variables (PATH) to point to the right `bin/` directory where the compiler, etc lie.